Furness: History

+Evidence of Neolithic settlements in Furness mainly comes from Heaning Wood Bone Cave, where evidence has been found of burials from the Mesolithic, Neolithic and Bronze Age.
+A human bone and a periwinkle shell bead found there are around 11,000 years old, and represent the oldest bones found in Northern England.
+Birkrigg stone circle, near to the burial caves, is thought to be around 4000 years old.

-Furness seems to have been scantly populated in ancient times.
+Despite this, Furness seems to have been scantly populated in ancient times.
 A handful of Brittonic placenames survive around Barrow, suggesting this part was settled earliest.
 Anglo-Saxons arrived in Low Furness in the 7th century, but do not seem to have spread to High Furness, which remained almost empty until it was populated by incoming Scandinavians in the 10th century.
 It has been suggested that they had a small mountain kingdom there, centred on Coniston (which means "king's town").
 The prevalence of names with the element "thwaite" in High Furness (from Norse thveit, "clearing"), and the absence thereof in Low Furness, suggests that the latter had already been deforested by the time the Scandinavians arrived.
 Scandinavians probably formed the majority of the Furness population, and Old Norse remained a living language in the region until at least the late 12th century.

 Before the Conquest, Furness, assessed to contain 82 ploughlands, was part of the Manor of Hougun, held by Tostig, Earl of Northumbria.
 By 1086, Furness was in the possession of the crown.
 In 1127 Prince Stephen founded Furness Abbey, granting the abbot most of the land in Furness and giving the rest to a Fleming named Michael.
 Henry III later granted the rent due from the lord of Michael's Land (£10 per year) to the abbot of Furness, making him the sole tenant-in-chief, and thus one of the most powerful abbots in the country.